steelbreeze/state.js/docs/state.md

 **Returns**: `any`, Any value may be returned when visiting an element.

+## Class: StateMachine
+An element within a state machine model that represents the root of the state machine model.

+StateMachine extends the State class and inherits its public interface.

+### fsm.StateMachine.StateMachine(name)

+Creates a new instance of the StateMachine class.

+**Parameters**

+**name**: `string`, The name of the state machine.

+### fsm.StateMachine.root()

+Returns the root element within the state machine model.
+Note that if this state machine is embeded within another state machine, the ultimate root element will be returned.

+**Returns**: `StateMachine`, The root state machine element.

+### fsm.StateMachine.isActive(instance)

+Determines if an element is active within a given state machine instance.

+**Parameters**

+**instance**: `IActiveStateConfiguration`, The state machine instance.

+**Returns**: `boolean`, True if the element is active within the state machine instance.

+### fsm.StateMachine.bootstrap()

+Bootstraps the state machine model; precompiles the actions to take during transition traversal.

+Bootstrapping a state machine model pre-calculates all the actions required for each transition within the state machine model.
+The actions will exit all states as appropriate, perform transition behaviour, enter all states as appropriate and update the current state.

+This is only required if you are dynamically changing the state machine model and want to manually control when the model is bootstrapped.

+### fsm.StateMachine.initialise(instance, autoBootstrap)

+Initialises an instance of the state machine and enters its initial pseudo state.
+Entering the initial pseudo state may cause a chain of other completion transitions.

+**Parameters**

+**instance**: `IActiveStateConfiguration`, The object representing a particular state machine instance.

+**autoBootstrap**: `boolean`, Set to false to manually control when bootstrapping occurs.

+### fsm.StateMachine.evaluate(message, instance)

+Evaluates a message to determine if a state transition can be made.
+State machines initially delegate messages to their child regions for evaluation.

+**Parameters**

+**message**: `any`, The message that will be evaluated.

+**instance**: `IActiveStateConfiguration`, The state machine instance.

+**Returns**: `boolean`, True if the message triggered a state transition.

+### fsm.StateMachine.accept(visitor, arg)

+Accepts an instance of a visitor and calls the visitStateMachine method on it.

+**Parameters**

+**visitor**: `Visitor.&lt;TArg&gt;`, The visitor instance.

+**arg**: `TArg`, An optional argument to pass into the visitor.

+**Returns**: `any`, Any value can be returned by the visitor.

 ## Class: StateMachineInstance
 Default working implementation of a state machine instance class.